 Does business change really come from IT deployments?

-Albeit one of the the most popular vehicles for business change, in my experience, IT itself doesn’t bring about sustainable transformation.
-IT merely supports business change.
+Technology is one of the the most popular vehicles for business change.
+However just implementing a new IT system itself doesn’t bring about sustainable change.
+As powerful as new IT systems are, they in themselves don’t necessarily drive change.
 To make change happen needs other elements to really make change happen.

-Let’s take a typical business scenario.
-A senior executive sees they are missing real insight of the operation.
+Let’s take a normal business scenario.
+A senior executive cannot get real insight into his operation.
 They instinctively believe the business is ineffective and resources are not efficiently used.
-Usually a myriad of disparate systems, departmental spreadsheets are laboriously gathered to provide information upwards to the senior management.
+Typically, myriads of disparate systems, departmental spreadsheets are laboriously gathered to provide information upwards to the senior management.

 To reach the higher echelons of the organisation, tens of staff, sift through information, polishing powerpoint slides to offer to the executives their collated views from the various systems.

-A solution is proposed.
-IT will implement one system across all the departments will solve the issue and reduce staff numbers in the process.
-A programme is set up to deploy the new and best system available.
+Then a solution is proposed.
+IT proposes to implement one system across all the departments.
+This will solve the issue and reduce staff numbers in the process.
+A programme is set up to deploy the new and best IT system available.

 After months (maybe years) the solution is deployed but the organisation is still in the same position as it was before – why?